kboul/poll-creator/README.md

 # Create Questionnaire

-A react app to help a researcher create a questionnaire using React.
+An app to help a researcher create a questionnaire using React.

 ## Run the back-end